This post may contain affiliate links. Read our disclosure policy here.

 How to Store Leftover Oatmeal

-Whether you cook too much oatmeal or want to save time cooking a large batch, you can store leftover oatmeal in an airtight container in the fridge for up to 5 days or 3 months in the freezer.
-To reheat, use the stovetop or the microwave.
+You can store leftover oatmeal in an airtight container in the fridge for up to 5 days, or in the freezer for up to 3 months.
+Reheat it on the stovetop or the microwave.

 Keep in mind that apples can turn a little mushy after a few days.
-If you plan to prepping oatmeal ahead and store it in the fridge or freezer, cook the oats without any add-ins and add fruits and toppings the same day you’re going to eat them.
+If you plan to prep oatmeal ahead and store it, cook the oats without any add-ins and add fruits and toppings the same day you're going to eat them.

 Overnight Crockpot Oatmeal with Apples & Cinnamon